European Social Cohesion Platform (PECS)

 The Platform was created as an ad hoc committee to respond to the request of several member States of the Council of Europe to create an intergovernmental structure to accompany the efforts of integration of the social aspects in the Council of Europe activities.
 It is open to all member States, institutions and committees of the Council of Europe, international institutions and other relevant stakeholders.

-The Platform will examine new trends and challenges to social cohesion in specific areas such as:
+- examine new trends and challenges to social cohesion in specific areas such as: